Have Any Questions?

 The IMAT or International Medical Admission Test, is a 100 minute, multiple choice question exam used for admission into Medicine in English in Italy.

-There are in total 19 universities that have an english medical programme.
-14 of these are state-run (Public) universities, 5 of them are private.
+There are in total 22 universities that have an English medical programme.
+17 of these are state-run (public) universities, 5 of them are private.
 The public universities admission test is the IMAT and is separate from the private universities admission tests.
-1 university offers Dentistry in English.
+2 universities offer Dentistry in English and 1 offers Veterinary Medicine in English as well.

 The IMAT has 5 sections in total.

-There is a total of 60 questions in the exam, split between 4 sections.
-The 54sections are divided by topics that you can find above.
-You get 1.5 marks for every correct answer, and a deduction of 0.4 marks for every incorrect answer.
-Out of a maximum 90 marks around the 50 mark has been a safe point for entry into any university of your choice in the past few years.
+There is a total of 60 questions in the exam, split between 5 sections.
+The 5 sections are divided by topics that you can find above.
+You get 1.5 marks for every correct answer, and a deduction of 0.4 marks for every incorrect answer, for a maximum of 90 marks.

 Italy is a beautiful country known for its food and culture, and renowned for its Medical Universities hosting the oldest university in Europe.
 Almost all of the universities rank worldwide for Medicine.
 It is extremely affordable in comparison to almost all of Europe and certainly for the US and the UK, to the point that people ask is medical school free in Italy?

-The IMAT exam for entry into the public universities costs 120 Euro.
-The private universities all run their own version of the admission exam ranging from 120 to 160 euro.
+The IMAT exam for entry into the public universities costs around 130 euros (There may be some variation depending on the currency.)
+The private universities all run their own version of the admission exam ranging from 160 to 200 euros.

 Fees for transport and university tuition are based on family and personal income.
-They can range from 500 euro a year to 4000 euro (maximum) a year for the public universities.
+They can range from 500 euros a year to 8000 euros (maximum) a year for the public universities.

 Click here for a more detailed breakdown of costs.